 Because of its high prevalence and link to numerous health problems, diabetes has a significant impact on healthcare costs.

-The productivity loss for reduced performance at work due to diabetes is 113 million days, or $20.8 billion, according to the ADA.
+The productivity loss for reduced performance at work due to diabetes in 2012 was 113 million days, or $20.8 billion, according to the ADA.

 Diabetes cost the U.S. $245 billion in 2012.
-But, the ADA believe this number may be lower than the actual cost because it does not include:
+But, the ADA believes this number may be lower than the actual cost because it does not include: